Organization of Security Students

 Campbell University Homeland Security Students recently completed a special study abroad program in Central and Eastern Europe.
 Students visited sites dealing with WWII, the Cold War, and Organized Crime in Berlin, Germany; Warsaw and Krakow, Poland; and Prague, Czech Republic.
 A similar study abroad trip took place in Summer 2018, which included Gdansk, Poland and Vilinius, Lithuania.

 Campbell University Homeland Security majors have tremendous opportunities.
-They travel to places like NC Justice Academy, SBI, Ft Bragg, the North Carolina Emergency Management Operation Center and more.
+They travel to places like NC Justice Academy, SBI, Ft Liberty, the North Carolina Emergency Management Operation Center and more.
 Homeland Security experts speak to students on campus.
 Students have opportunities to present at professional conferences, attend Model UN events, and publish original work via online journals.